yusen-luan/tp/docs/DeveloperGuide.md

 | `* *`    | user                                       | hide private contact details | minimize chance of someone else seeing them by accident                |
 | `*`      | user with many persons in the address book | sort persons by name         | locate a person easily                                                 |

-**Use case: UC4 - Add consultations to my calendar**

-**MSS**

-1. User requests to add a consultation to the calendar.
-2. TeachMate requests for date, time, student, and description.
-3. User enters the requested details.
-4. TeachMate adds the consultation and displays the scheduled entry.
-    Use case ends.

-**Extensions**

-* 3a.
-Entered date/time is invalid.
-      3a1.
-TeachMate displays 'Invalid date/time'.
-      3a2.
-User enters a valid date/time.
-      Use case resumes from step 4.

-**Use case: UC5 - Mark a student's attendance for a class**

-**MSS**

-1. User requests to mark a student's attendance.
-2. TeachMate requests for the class/session and the student.
-3. User provides the class/session and selects the student.
-4. TeachMate marks the student's attendance and displays the updated status.
-    Use case ends.

-**Extensions**

-* 3a.
-Student is not enrolled in the specified class/session.
-      3a1.
-TeachMate displays 'Student not in class'.
-      3a2.
-User selects a valid student in the class/session.
-      Use case resumes from step 4.

-*{More to be added}*

 ### Use cases